Jahjahhhh/EEG-SHIELD/README.md

 ---

-## 🏗 How to Build / Order

-1. Open the `.kicad_pro` project in KiCad 9.
-2. Swap that LDO, modify its traces correctly.
-3. Generate Gerber files with KiCad's Fabrication tool.

----

 ## 📦 BOM (Bill of Materials)
 ### IMPORTANT
 - The RPi extension connector is a 24 pin connector, not a 20...